emdem/consul-cluster-compose/README.md

 docker
 docker-compose

+Or

+consul in your $PATH

 ## Instructions

 To run, do the following from the folder containing the docker-compose.yml `docker-compose up -d`

+To run it via shell script:

 ## Issues